 Experience level is the primary salary driver.
 The fastest salary growth happens in the first 5 years.
 After senior level, further growth requires either specialization, management, or strategic company changes.

+A data analyst in San Francisco and a data analyst in Atlanta can do identical work — and earn $50K apart.
 Location creates some of the widest salary gaps in data analysis.
 The same role at the same level can pay $30K-$50K differently depending on metro area.

 | Metro Area | Junior Range | Mid-Level Range | Senior Range | Cost of Living Adjustment |